 The eye of the hopper.
 It’s the thrill of the bite.
 Natural grasshoppers feature prominent eyes.
 Consider a trout a predator and a grasshopper its prey; a trout will use the eyes of its prey as confirmation of something live that it might want to eat.
 Any hopper pattern worth fishing will feature eyes.
 Trina’s Carnage Hopper has eyes and is often eye-catching to a hungry trout.

 Trout are opportunistic feeders and as anglers, we also need to be opportunistic when selecting flies to fish.
-Choose any of these flies for your next trout fly fishing trip and yourself and the guide will be much happier.
+Choose any of these flies for your next trout fly fishing trip.
+You and your guide will be much happier.

 The trout, possibly not so.